The Leading Independent

 1. The GRE’s Expanding Presence in Business Schools

-Since 2009, the GRE has gained popularity in business school admissions, becoming a staple of top MBA programs’ application requirements / becoming a standard option alongside the GMAT as part of top MBA programs’ application requirements.
+Since 2009, the GRE has gained popularity in business school admissions, becoming a staple of top MBA programs’ application requirements.
 Schools like Stanford, Harvard, and Wharton have publicly stated that they view the two tests equally.
 This trend continues in 2024, with more schools offering greater flexibility to applicants.

 While the GMAT has historically been seen as the more “business-focused” test, the GRE attracts a wider variety of applicants from diverse academic backgrounds, such as those in engineering, social sciences, and humanities.
 This broader appeal allows MBA programs to consider candidates with unique perspectives and experiences, enhancing the diversity of their cohorts.